 But in some situations, liens can make no sense at all.
 For example, imagine that you have a lump-sum contract for a kitchen renovation for $7,000.
 One day, the contractor abandons the job after spending the full budget, and then puts a $100,000 lien on your home.
 How can the contractor possibly lien for an amount greater than the entire job, when this was a lump-sum contract?
 And how could anyone possibly have spent so much renovating a small kitchen?
 Such a lien is likely exaggerated.

-What should you do in these situations?
-Some states actually have legislation that specifically prohibits willfully exaggerated liens.
-New Jersey, for example, has a statute that creates liability for those who file such liens.
-They can face damages and penalties, and their lien can be stricken.
+What should you do in a situation where you're facing an inappropriate or frivolously filed lien?
+Some states have legislation that specifically prohibits willfully exaggerated liens.
+They might, for example, create liability for those who file such liens; the filer might can face damages and penalties, and their lien can be stricken.
 So, if you believe that an exaggerated lien has been filed on your property, you should contact an attorney to offer you counsel and perhaps write a strong letter to the lienor demanding that the lien be removed.

 Finally, remember that sometimes it makes more sense to settle with the contractor than to fight the lien through a court action.
 Particularly in home improvement situations, liens are sometimes small.
-It might be more economical to negotiate with the contractor in exchange for a voluntary removal of the lien.
-In most cases, contractors will be eager to collect some money and move onto other projects.
+It might be more economical to negotiate in exchange for a voluntary removal of the lien.
+In most cases, contractors will be eager to collect some money and move on to other projects.